sasmazonur/DisneyPlus-Clone-React-TypeScript-TMDB/README.md

 Building a Disney+ clone is a fantastic way to dive deep into React development.
 This project not only replicates the look and feel of Disney+ but also implements advanced features such as user authentication, state management, and dynamic routing.

 This README provides an overview of the project and instructions on how to set it up and run it on your local machine.
-For a detailed step-by-step guide, refer to our comprehensive Medium article:
+For a detailed step-by-step guide, refer to my comprehensive Medium article:

 [Read the full tutorial on Medium](https://onursasmaz.medium.com/)